Be Brave, Marketers, Be Brave!

 The Dark Side of Marketing

-But there was this thing called HTML email, which was just on the horizon, so I re-pitched my job to the board, and I said look, I know you’ve employed me to do this but actually I think we should be focusing more of our effort on around creating a business marketing email, we could sell advertising around it and if you give me a campaign manager and a new email system I’ll turn it into a million pound business, and we did.
-And incidentally it was Bruce Daisley, the CMO of Twitter marketing it as fast as I could market it, and it wasn’t an easy ride I can tell you, it was incredibly scary, but however that ride was, and it was exhilarating as well, the scariest time was walking into that board room and saying I know that you think I’m here to do this, but I don’t think we should do that.
-They could quite easily have said well thanks for your honesty, you’re on your probation period and out the door, but they took a chance on me, and I sold that vision and it was there.
+But there was this thing called HTML email, which was just on the horizon, so I re-pitched my job to the board, and I said look, I know you’ve employed me to do this but actually I think we should be focusing more of our effort on around creating a marketing email, we could sell advertising around it and if you give me a campaign manager and a new email system I’ll turn it into a million pound business, and we did.
+And incidentally it was Bruce Daisley of Twitter selling it as fast as I could market it, and it wasn’t an easy ride I can tell you, it was incredibly scary, but however hard that ride was, and it was exhilarating as well, the scariest time was walking into that board room and saying I know that you think I’m here to do this, but I don’t think we should do that.
+They could quite easily have said well thanks for your honesty, you’re on your probation period and out the door, but they took a chance on me, and I sold that vision.

 Having those connections, and using your voice, speaking up and speaking out- that’s the thing.
 It’s not good enough to have an idea written down, you have to be able to articulate that idea and put it out there- you can have a lot of hobbies, but unless you put it out there, to speak up and speak out, go after it, you may not succeed, but what happens if you do?
 Like in your case, you could have been shown the exit door, see ya later but you were told, go on then big man, you’ve got some data, get on with it.
 And the money was what the business was interested in and it played out and that’s a great example.